Are you trying to learn more about a power of attorney in Georgia?

 This person needs to be fully trustworthy to make decisions and handle your affairs.

-The difference between power of attorney and durable power of attorney is when the agent loses authority.
+The difference between a power of attorney and durable power of attorney is when the agent loses authority.

 For a general power of attorney, your agent will lose their authority when you become incapacitated.